STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 ## RQ2: How often do developers delete tests?

-Similar to RQ1, we analyzed test deletion commits from deltestbench and grouped them by version and year.
-The compiled data set obtained for different versions of projects under study is located [here](/emperical-findings/rq2/data/version/).
-Furthermore, the compiled data set obtained for different years is located [here](/emperical-findings/rq2/data/year/).
+Similar to RQ1, we analyzed test deletion commits and grouped them by version and year.
+The compiled datasets for different versions and years are located [here](/emperical-findings/rq2/data/version/) and [here](/emperical-findings/rq2/data/year/) respectively.

 <img src="/emperical-findings/rq2/img/testdeletion-frequency.png" width="1200" />